-An additional 4-Mbit SRAM can be added at the time of purchase.
-This memories provide temporary storage of data in order to leave more of the built-in RAM available for running larger programs.
+An additional 64-Mbit SRAM can be added at the time of purchase.
+This memory provides temporary storage of data in order to leave more of the built-in RAM available for running larger programs.
 This memory is fast enough for moving audio data in realtime, something not always possible with Flash-based memory.
 The additional memory can be used to store any type of data, but common examples include:

 • Audio Delay.
-4-Mbit provides 5.92 seconds of mono delay capability.
+64-Mbit provides up to 95 seconds of mono delay capability.
 Audio delays can quickly consume the on-chip program RAM, it's best to implement them with external memory.